Cali y El Dandee

 Cali & El Dandee are a Colombian Latin pop and urbano music duo, consisting of brothers Alejandro Rengifo (Cali) and Mauricio Rengifo (Dandee).
 They started their career in 2008 and have been together since.
 Besides singing, Dandee is also active as a producer.
 He co-produced Luis Fonsi's major hit "Despacito".

-Their biggest hits are "Gol", "Volver","Move Your Body","Tus Ojos", "Lento", "La Muda".
+Their biggest hits are "Gol", "Volver", "Move Your Body", "Tus Ojos", "Lento", and "La Muda".
 Their most successful singles "Por Fin Te Encontré" and "Yo Te Esperaré" have received more than 800 million and 370 million views respectively on YouTube.
-Their debut album 3 A.M. was released on July 10, 2012, on record company Universal Music Spain.
+Their debut album 3 A.M. was released on July 10, 2012, with the record company Universal Music Spain.

 In 2012, Cali & El Dandee collaborated with Spanish singer David Bisbal in the Spanish official anthem for Euro 2012, "No hay 2 sin 3".

 Award and records

 The group have received several nominations in the Premios Nuestra Tierra.

 On July 11, 2011 the group received a Double Platinum certification by PROMUSICAE for sales of 80,000 copies of their single "Yo Te Esperaré" in Spain.
 The song, which is about love, includes lyrics such as "even though my life's over, I'll wait for you" and "we'll walk along the sea".
 At the same time, their second single "No Hay 2 Sin 3 (Gol)", featuring David Bisbal, achieved Gold with sales over 20,000 copies.
-"Yo Te Esperaré" and "No Hay 2 Sin 3 (Gol)" were the second and the tenth best selling singles of 2012 in Spain.
+"Yo Te Esperaré" and "No Hay 2 Sin 3 (Gol)" were the second and the tenth best-selling singles of 2012 in Spain.